SamuelLangenfeld/drawing-app/README.md

 You will need to have Node.js installed.

 From the respository's command line run "npm install" to build the necessary modules.
+The installation can take some time.
 After that just run "npm start" to use the application.
 It should open your browser to localhost:3000 automatically.

 The app has only been tested in Chrome and Firefox.